 After Market Battery

-After market 3.6VDC battery can be used for PLC-5 but it has to be Lithium ion type.
-One take away from this is that soldering leads on a Lithium ion battery is NOT recommended for beginners as there is a serious danger of overheating which can damage the internal barriers and cause excessive internal leakage, which can quickly cascade into a damaged battery, or just about ready to explode.
+Apart from that, one take away is that if you buy an after market batter, make sure the leads are already assembled to the batter.
+Do not try to solder the leads yourself as it is NOT recommended, especially for beginners soldering iron users as there is a serious danger of overheating which can damage the internal barriers and cause excessive internal leakage.
+This can can quickly cascade into a damaged battery, or just about ready to explode.

-I don’t work for Allen-Bradley or Rockwell, and I am not saying you cannot use after market batteries but I would be cautious about it.
-Here is one example of after market battery for PLC-5 with pre-soldered leads.
+I don’t work for Allen-Bradley or Rockwell, and I am not saying you cannot use after market batteries but I would be cautious about it as I have been supplied with wrong batteries, batteries with no leads (even when I ordered it with leads) or simply I am shipped with wrong battery connectors.
+Here is one example of after market battery for ControlLogix with pre-soldered leads.

 Difference between Lithium and Lithium-Ion Batteries

 Lithium-Ion batteries have a lower self discharge rate than other types of rechargeable batteries.
 This means that once they are charged to their capacity and disconnected, they will retain their charge for a longer period of time than other types of rechargeable batteries.
 Depending on the environment condition that they are stored in, Nickel Cadmium (NiCad) and Nickel Metal Hydride (NIMH) batteries loses 1-5% of their charge per day.
 Lithium-Ion batteries will retain most of their charge even after months of storage.